You Gotta Quintet: Characters

-He is a clarinet player.
+A clarinet player.
 He is 42 years old.
 He likes performing and singing lullabies.
-He is very sensitive, and often crys very easily.
+He is very sensitive and cries very easily.
 Because of this, he's often teased by Aria and Sharp.
 He has a dog named Forte and loves them very much.
-He also plays the harmonica.
-In earlier episodes, he had a lower pitched voice and cracked old fashioned jokes, but in later episodes, his voice became higher pitched, and started to crack more puns.
+In earlier episodes, he had a lower pitched voice and cracked old fashioned jokes, but in later episodes, his voice is much lower, and makes more puns that he used to in older episodes.
+In one episode, he becomes a detective, but is unable to solve any cases due to his uncontrollable urge to make puns based on the situation.
 His favorite season is Autumn.
+He plays the harmonica.